Hiram Ohio

 On various occasions, she found all the pictures on her walls taken down, and placed neatly in piles on the floor.
 Someone didn’t approve of her taste.

-In the wee hours of the morning, Pam awoke absolutely freezing cold.
-Suddenly a woman appeared and took the blanket on the bottom of her bed and tucked it around her.
-Pam thanked her, and the woman left.
 After finding out that her mother hadn’t done that, she looked through an old faculty picture book from the college, and identified the kind woman as being Marcia Henry.

-PSYCHIC RESEARCH
+PSYCHIC INVESTIGATIONS:

-In an effort to learn something about the ghosts, psychic Leta Berecek came to the house several times and tried automatic writing during several sessions.
+In an effort to learn something about the spirits, psychic Leta Berecek came to the house several times and tried automatic writing during several sessions.
 This is when the psychic closes her eyes, holds the pen, and lets it write by itself.

-First, a woman’s small, neat handwriting wrote about the child ghost Andrew, who was not a well boy when he was alive.
-He used to come over to the house and work jigsaw puzzles.
-The second ghost to write was Andrew himself, who said that he represented the ghosts in the house who knew they were dead, but enjoyed the house so much they stayed.
+The second spirit to write was Andrew himself, who said that he represented the spirits in the house who knew they were dead, but enjoyed the house so much they stayed.
 He said that they would leave if the living wanted them to.
-He requested that the Mallones would burn more candles.
-He also would like Pam to make strings of popcorn and cranberries for the Christmas tree.
-Since Pam has started doing so, the tree lights glow steadily and don’t misbehave.

-On another day, in another session, Berecek, who is right handed, put the pen in her left hand.
+On another day, in another session, Berecek, who is right-handed, put the pen in her left hand.
 It immediately started to write.
 The candle near Berecek “widened to several inches in diameter, and then shot a foot into the air.”

 The writing on the paper, that corresponded to the flame activity, said “I am James Garfield.
 If you need proof, look at the candle.
 I am unhappy because so-called friends had me murdered.”
 Garfield was left-handed.